 What will render colleges obsolete?

 Interesting new badges based out of Computer Science have emerged in the last ~10 years.
 Some examples are: Kaggle, HackerRank, GitHub, and Stack Overflow.
-These are communities open for anyone to join that offer leaderboards where top-ranked participants get reawarded for their achievements.
+These are communities open for anyone to join that offer leaderboards where top-ranked participants get rewarded for their achievements.
 They are twists to the classic college badge.

-Firstly, since they are online and software-based, the funnel is wide open.
+For starters, because these initiatives are online and software-based, their “funnel” of applicants is wide open.
 Being permissionless and highly scalable makes it possible for the “best” to rise from anywhere in the world.
-Contrast that with the classical admission committees, which have intrinsic scale limitations and are known for their biases.)
+(Contrast that with the classical admission committees, which have intrinsic scale limitations and are known for their biases.)

-Secondly, achievements are publicly visible.
-It is much easier to verify if the holder of a certain badge really knows his stuff, simply look at his code (already publicly available on, say, GitHub).
+Secondly, achievements are more legible.
+It is much easier to verify if the holder of a certain badge really knows his stuff by looking at his code (already publicly available on, say, GitHub).
 Another advantage of these achievements is that they are not an A in a given Linear Algebra exam.
-They are actual projects, things out there in the real world.
+They are actual projects, things out there in the world.

-There are other initiatives where the filtering process still relies on (centralized, less scalable) committees but that nevertheless seem very worthy angles of attack.
-Thiel Fellowship and Y Combinator come to mind.
+There are other initiatives where the filtering process still relies on centralized committees, but that nevertheless seem very worthy endeavors.
+In this category, the Thiel Fellowship and the Y Combinator come to mind.

-From what I can tell from far outside, these two do seem to have more powerful feedback loops than the online-only badges.
+From what I can tell from far outside, these two do seem to have more powerful feedback loops than the “mere” online badges.
 They do feel like fully-featured clubs themselves.
 I guess that might be the case because:

-They likely offer deeper social experiences for participants that result in stronger networks
+They offer deeper social experiences for participants (that likely result in stronger networks)

 They may do a better job in the promoting their brand across society (beyond just a community of, say, developers).
-They often get the media to talk about their members, having the members to proactively shout out to the world that they have that badge, getting high-profile people to endorse them and their members, etc.
+They often get the media to talk about their members; have the members to proactively shout out to the world that they have that badge; get high-profile people to endorse them and their members; etc.

 After first writing this piece, I have come across Pioneer.
 They seem to be working on the exact problem of creating a new kind of club.
-Most of it is online and software-based but they are also being very thoughful about the social experience, brand and network dimensions.
-Check it out, it seems like a fantastic initiative, one that I am already cheering for.
+Most of it is online and software-based but they are also being very thoughtful about the social experience, brand and network dimensions.
+It seems like a fantastic initiative, one that I am already cheering for.